The Best Waffle Maker

 Wrapping it up

 The WafflePro Express is dead simple to use, easy to clean, and much less likely to burn you than cheaper models.
 It’s a great hybrid between traditional and Belgian waffles, handling all batters beautifully and quickly.
-But if you’re dreaming of a picture-perfect Belgian waffle, we recommend the Proctor-Silex Durable Belgian Waffle Maker, which offers fewer features in a trade for that true, deep-pocketed Belgian waffle shape.
 We also like the Cuisinart Round Classic Waffle Maker for a budget traditional waffle maker.
 For most people, the WafflePro Express will make them precisely the waffle they want, quickly and easily.